By-product

 A by-product or byproduct is a secondary product derived from a production process, manufacturing process or chemical reaction; it is not the primary product or service being produced.

 A by-product can be useful and marketable or it can be considered waste: for example, bran, which is a byproduct of the milling of wheat into refined flour, is sometimes composted or burned for disposal, but in other cases, it can be used as a nutritious ingredient in human food or animal feed.
-Gasoline was once a byproduct of oil refining that later became a desirable commodity as motor fuel.
+Gasoline was once a byproduct of oil refining that later became a desirable commercial product as motor fuel.
 The plastic used in plastic shopping bags also started as a by-product of oil refining.
+By-products are sometimes called co-products to indicate that although they are secondary, they are desired products.
+For example, hides and leather may be called co-products of beef production.
+There is no strict distinction between by-products and co-products.

 In economics

 In the context of production, a by-product is the "output from a joint production process that is minor in quantity and/or net realizable value (NRV) when compared with the main products".
 Because they are deemed to have no influence on reported financial results, by-products do not receive allocations of joint costs.
 By-products also, by convention, are not inventoried, but the NRV from by-products is typically recognized as "other income", or as a reduction of joint production processing costs when the by-product is produced.

 The International Energy Agency (IEA) defines by-product in the context of life-cycle assessment by defining four different product types: "main products, co-products (which involve similar revenues to the main product), by-products (which result in smaller revenues), and waste products (which provide little or no revenue)."